 3. Making Ends Meet

 In small towns like Okotoks the general store provided many of the necessities of daily life.
 Wentworth's, for instance, carried "everything from china to dry goods to groceries to hardware to writing paper and tricycles."
 In an age before modern refrigeration, ice cut straight from the Sheep River and stored in sawdust in the "ice house" was available for sale as well.
-The shopping experience was quite different from what most of us are used to today: A customer would go up to the counter and present their shopping list to a clerk, who would gather everything up from behind the counter.
-This was an intensely social experience, and Jack Wentworth claimed to know 75% of his customers by their first name.
+The shopping experience was quite different from what most of us are used to today: A customer would present their shopping list to a clerk at the counter, who would gather everything up for them.
+This was an intensely social experience, and Jack Wentworth claimed to know 75 percent of his customers by their first name.
 An article about Wentworth's from 1961 waxed nostalgic about the decline of this style of shopping in favour of the customer wandering up and down aisles we all know today: "Once you step inside and look along its shelf-bordered length of 140 feet, with the five clerks bustling about between counters, you realize how anti-social is the shopping cart."xx1 While businesses like Wentworth's General Store were able to continue largely unchanged for decades, other entrepreneurs were forced to creatively rebrand repeatedly in search of a market niche.
 One such entrepreneur was O.L.
-Pyatt, who established a barber shop and tobacco store in 1906 in the building that now houses Vivid Computers, just behind where you are standing.
+Pyatt, who established a barber shop and tobacco store in 1906 in the building located at 41 North Railway Street - Now a computer store --, just behind where you are standing.
 Pyatt was continually expanding his line of products and services to make ends meet.
 Within a year, he added public baths – 4 for a dollar – to his shop.
-He then added a bowling alley in the building just to the west.
+He then added a bowling alley in an addition to the west.
 This venture didn’t catch on in Okotoks and he soon turned the bowling alley into a shooting range.
 Pyatt also operated a free employment office from his shop matching those looking for work with farmers or businessmen needing labour.
-Small town shopkeepers like Pyatt and Wentworth were known and fondly remembered by Okotokians who lived at that time, and left a huge impact on the community.
+Small town shopkeepers like Pyatt and Wentworth were known and fondly remembered by Okotokians at that time, and left a huge impact on the community.